 Leland Stanford believed in the Enlightenment thesis that new ideas had the power to improve the society, and did not subscribe to the view that social change was purely an outcome of “class struggle”.
 Stanford’s approach to “the welfare of the masses” was not moralistic, but technical.
 He blamed neither employee or employer for inequalities in wealth, but rather, the advantage of the capitalist class over the non-capitalist class in its power to organize business enterprises, and this Stanford saw as fundamentally a matter of education.
 Thus he placed his other main effort to promote cooperatives into education, and in particular, into Stanford University.

 Stanford gave a lengthy exposition of his purposes for the University to his biographer, Hubert H. Bancroft.
-After describing two foundational purposes of the University---“to teach the law of success in every calling” and “to make the university a conservator of right theories of government”, he arrives at his third purpose, to help bring about the worker ownership of industry:
+After describing two foundational purposes of the University—first, “to mould in the mind of its students an inseparable union in the evolution of theoretical and practical knowledge” and “to teach the law of success in every calling,” and second, “to make the university a conservator of right theories of government”, he arrives at his third purpose, to help bring about the worker ownership of industry:

 Third, and in general, a leading feature lying at the foundation of the university relates to the cooperation of labor.
 The wealth-producing power of each individual is discounted when he labors for another.
 Those who by their enterprise furnish employment for others perform a very great and indispensable office in our systems of industry, as now organized, but self-employment should be the aim of every one.
 No mind, however fertile in resource, or however imbued with benevolent thought, can devise a system more replete with promise of good to men than the cooperation into effective relation of the labor of those who work with their hands.
 This cooperative principle as applied to capital has been signally successful wherever it has been been adopted.
 49